Arthritis & Osteoporosis Treatments & Injections in Palmdale

-Dr. Motlagh offers a wide range of arthritis and osteoporosis treatments in her Palmdale and Encino, CA offices, including joint injections.
+Dr. Motlagh offers a wide range of arthritis and osteoporosis treatments in her Palmdale, CA offices, including joint injections.
 Book a consultation today using the form on this page, or learn more about our treatments below.

 What is arthritis?

 Arthritis refers to joint pain or joint disease.
 Over 50 million Americans have arthritis—it’s the number one cause of disability in the U.S. and occurs most commonly among women and older people.
 Severe arthritis can cause joint pain, weakness, difficulty with walking and performing your normal activities.
 Osteoarthritis is the most common type of arthritis and it can be extremely painful and debilitating.